Free Beaches in New Jersey

 William Morrow Beach, Somers Point

-This small beach features plenty of sandy shoreline to spread out your blanket, but it’s biggest draw is the free concert lineup on Friday nights during the summer.
+This small Somers Point Beach features plenty of sandy shoreline to spread out your blanket, but it’s biggest draw is the free concert lineup on Friday nights during the summer.
 Bring a beach chair, pack your cooler, and enjoy a live music performance featuring everything from R&B to reggae.